 - 2 large egg whites

-- 1 tsp pure vanilla extract or lemon juice
+- 1 teaspoon of pure vanilla extract

 Instructions

-- Combine all of the ingredients in the bowl of a stand mixer until the frosting is smooth and thin enough to be piped through a piping tip of an icing bag,
+- Combine all of the ingredients in the bowl of a stand mixer until the frosting is smooth and thin enough to be piped through a piping tip of an icing bag.

 - Place the icing in a frosting bag fitted with a writing tip.